Speech-Language Pathology

 Speech-Language Pathology Course Descriptions

 This course is intended to help speech-pathology students identify clients with an auditory disorder or who may be at risk for sustaining an auditory disorder as part of their clinical status; thus, enabling them to provide (within their scope of practice) appropriate prevention, assessment, referrals, accommodations, and modifications to the patient’s treatment plan and activities.
-In addition, we cover disorders of the auditory system and accompanying hearing loss, place stress on the understanding the implications of the audiogram, and study communication assessment and management of children and adults with hearing impairment.
 The student will receive hands-on clinical experience in conducting otoscopic exams, pure tone audiological screenings, and tympanometry screenings.
 This practicum is intended to supplement what students are learning in the academic coursework and will be accomplished under the supervision of a faculty member, clinical supervisor, or a licensed speech-language pathologist or audiologist who holds the certificate of clinical competence from the American Speech-Language-Hearing Association.
 Every effort will be made to provide the student with an ethnically diverse client population.

-Assessment and intervention strategies and technology for individuals with severe communication impairments will be covered.
+Assessment and intervention strategies and technology for individuals with severe communication disorders will be covered.

 Definitions, characteristics, classifications, epidemiology, pathophysiology, etiologies, differential diagnosis of aphasia and cognitive-linguistic disorders associated with aphasia, traumatic brain injury, Alzheimer’s disease, and other dementias.
 Formal and informal assessment tools and intervention strategies will be presented.